apoorv74/behind_bars/content/docs/fifa_18_explore.md

 <img src="/images/past_clashes.png" title="Past clashes" />

-> Two matches and Argentina winnig both of them, I feel France will be on the winnig side this time around.
+> Two matches and Argentina winning both of them, though I feel France will be on the winnig side this time around.

+Some football trivia courtesy *OneFootball* - On both these occasions, Argentina reached the final,loosing it in 1930 and winning it in 1978.
+The last South American team to beat France were Argentina in 1978, since then, France are unbeaten in 8 world cup fixtures against CONMEBOL opposition (W4, D4)

 France as a team is studded with stars at all positions.
 But how has there journey been till now, let's have a look at there Group Stage results.